What Are Machine Identities? Security Risks & Management Guide

 OAuth tokens enable SaaS integrations between platforms like Salesforce and marketing automation tools.
 API keys authenticate service-to-service communication in cloud environments.
 JWTs (JSON Web Tokens) carry identity claims between microservices.

 These are bearer credentials.
 Whoever holds them gets access.
-There's no secondary verification, no MFA challenge, no behavioral analysis.
+There is no secondary verification, no MFA challenge, no behavioral analysis.
 The token itself is proof of authorization.

 Refresh tokens are especially risky because, like service accounts, they operate outside traditional login flows.
 They persist for months or years, granting continuous access without re-authentication.
 Most organizations believe SSO and MFA protect them.
 In reality, OAuth tokens function independently of your SSO/MFA infrastructure.

-API keys and TLS certificates are the leading attack vectors, each exploited in 34% of machine identity-related incidents.
+API keys and TLS certificates are consistently among the leading attack vectors in machine identity-related incidents.
 When attackers steal an API key from a GitHub repository (even private repos get breached), they inherit every permission that credential carries.
-The Snowflake breach demonstrated how stolen credentials enabled access across 165+ customer environments, riding those trusted connections straight into production data.
+The Snowflake breach demonstrated how stolen credentials enabled access across 165-plus customer environments, riding those trusted connections straight into production data.

 Secrets: The Sprawl Nobody Owns